multimediaeval/multimediaeval.github.io/pages/04_about.md

 MediaEval tasks are oriented towards user needs in specific application settings and, to the extent possible, are based on scenarios of use derived from real-world problems.

+## What is the MediaEval Workshop?

+The culmination of the yearly MediaEval benchmarking cycle is the MediaEval Workshop.
+The workshop brings together task participants to present their findings, discuss their approaches, learn from each other, and make plans for future work.

+The MediaEval Workshop co-located itself with ACM Multimedia conferences in 2010, 2013, 2016, 2020 and with the European Conference on Computer Vision in 2012.
+It was an official satellite event of Interspeech conferences in 2011 and 2015.
+In 2017, CLEF and MediaEval were held back to back with a overlapping joint session.
+Since 2017, MediaEval has been offering opportunities for remote participation and in 2020 the workshop will take place fully online.

+Each year, the workshop publishes a working notes proceedings containing papers written by the task organizers and task participants.
+The aims of the MediaEval Working Notes Proceedings are described in more detail [in this paper](http://ceur-ws.org/Vol-1436/Paper90.pdf).

+The MediaEval workshop also welcomes attendees who did not participate in specific tasks, but who are interested in multimedia research, or getting involved in MediaEval in the future.

 ## How did MediaEval come into being?
-MediaEval is a community-driven benchmark that is run by the MediaEval organizing committee consisting of the task organizers of all the individual task in a given year.

 Martha Larson and Gareth Jones founded MediaEval in 2008 as VideoCLEF, a track in the [CLEF Campaign](http://www.clef-campaign.org/).
 Martha Larson serves as the overall contact person and the organizing force behind the MediaEval Workshop.

 MediaEval became an independent benchmarking initiative in 2010 under the auspices of the PetaMedia Network of Excellence.
 In 2011, it also received support from ICT Labs of EIT.
 Since 2012, MediaEval has run as a fully bottom-up benchmark, in that it is not associated with a single "parent project".

 For support over the years we would particularly like to thank the [ELIAS](http://elias-network.eu/) (Evaluating Information Access Systems), an ESF Research Networking Programme, the [ACM SIGIR Special Interest Group on Information Retrieval] (http://sigir.org/), and the [ACM SIGMM Special Interest Group on Multimedia](http://sigmm.org/).
-We are grateful for the support, especially because it enables us to offer travel grants to students and other researchers in need of support.
+We are grateful for the support, specifically, because it enables us to offer travel grants to students and other researchers in need of support.
+The [Multimedia Computing Group at TU Delft](https://www.tudelft.nl/ewi/over-de-faculteit/afdelingen/intelligent-systems/multimedia-computing/) has made an important contribution to MediaEval, and we would especially like to thank Saskia Peters.
 Please refer to the pages of the individual years for complete lists of supporters.

 ### Why participate ?